 Use Web Version on PC or Mobile

-It is impossible not to notice a certain Instagram plan not only to develop the application but also its web version.
+It is impossible not to notice a particular Instagram plan not only to develop the application but also its web version.
 Ever tried using it?
 There are actually some differences between the web version and the application.
 After entering your profile page, you, just like an app user, can scroll your feed, easily search for photos by tags, comment on the photos and videos you like, and adjust the settings of your profile.
 But the best and most pleasant difference is the complete absence of ads!

-It’s true — you can flip through your Instagram feed without any hints of advertising — just use the web version of the client, in which it is still completely absent.
+It’s true — you can flip through your Instagram feed without any hints of advertising — just use the web version of the client, where it is still completely absent.
 Do not forget that you can open it even from your smartphone — do not lose the chance to see only what you wished for:

 - Go (use any browser, both on PC and phone) to the Instagram website;

 - If necessary, log in to your account;